BlairFarris/Mario-jump/README.md

 # Mario-jump
+## About the files
-These are three programs I made in college.
-The Java version was made first and then it was translated to Javascript and Python later.
-The Javascript is in HTML because it was a part of the assignment to make it work online.
+These are all different iterations of a singular program I developed in college.
+All three are a simple platformer featuring mario and a single goomba.
+The program was originally developed in Java and was later translated to Javascript and Python.
+The Javascript edition involves basic HTML work as well.
+The game involves pipe interactions and the ability to throw fireballs into goombas, there is no enemy and player hitbox interaction.
+#### Controls
+You may use the left and right keys to move, up or space to jump, and ctrl to throw fireballs which will incinerate goombas.
 ## How to Run
 ### Java
-If you want to run the Java version, download the files,
+If you want to run the Java version, download the files and run the build.bat file using Java.
+It will immediately run all the files available to it.
+### Javascript
+Make sure you have all the files downloaded and you may then open the file named "Assignment 7" in your browser of choice to play.
+### Python
+Make sure you have all the files downloaded and run the game file using python.